Course Numbering System

 Grades determined as a result of actions taken in items (3) or (4) above are final and not subject to change.
 No other grade change shall occur without the consent of the instructor.
 The Registrar will notify the student and the instructor of any change in grade.

 Students admitted into graduate programs must remove all admissions conditions within one semester.
 Failure to meet conditions within one semester can result in dismissal from the Graduate School.
-Students admitted into a graduate program must maintain a 3.0 or better cumulative grade point average in all coursework including undergraduate courses approved for graduate credit.
-Post-baccalaureate non-degree, teacher and professional certification, and/or endorsement students must maintain a cumulative grade point average of 2.5 or higher.
-Students enrolled in cooperative (COOP) courses must maintain a minimum cumulative grade point average (CGPA) of 3.0.
+Students admitted into a graduate program must maintain a 3.0 or better program grade point average.
+Post-baccalaureate non-degree, teacher and professional certification, and/or endorsement students must maintain a program grade point average of 2.5 or higher.
+Students enrolled in cooperative (COOP) courses must maintain a minimum program grade point average (PGPA) of 3.0.

 Individual departments can impose more rigorous grading standards.